 To locate it, go to the AccessAlly Course Wizard > Edit/Modify Existing Courses.

-Here, you can choose the course you’d like to create the CRM automation for by clicking on the “EDIT” button.
+Here, you can choose the course you’d like to create the CRM automation for by clicking on the icon or yellow “TEST” (sometimes shown as “EDIT”) button.

-If you have fully set up the course pages as instructed in the previous tutorial (How to Create a Standalone Course With AccessAlly), the edit button will take you to the Checklist.
+If you have fully set up the course pages as instructed in the previous tutorial (How to Create a Standalone Course With AccessAlly), the edit button will take you to Integration.

-Now, you’re inside the CRM automation setup guide.
-Here, you can see at a glance which CRM you’re integrated with and which course you’re building out the CRM automation for.
+Now, you’re inside the Integration guide.
+Here, you can see what course you’re creating a campaign for and which CRM you’re integrated with.

 - ActiveCampaign Revoke Automation